i4mShayan/Book-Summary-Image-Generation/README.md

 Finally, in this step, images of condensed summaries are generated.

 ## Sample Output:
-Click on each image to see them in their actual size.
+Click on each image to see it in its actual size.

 <table>
  <tr>